 Our surgeons are the first to bring the revolutionary SMILE® eye surgery to Melbourne.

-SMILE® eye surgery is a minimally invasive procedure used to surgically correct refractive error of the eyes.
+SMILE® eye surgery is a minimally invasive procedure used to surgically correct refractive error of the eyes and help reduce dependence on glasses and contacts.
 The SMILE® procedure combines features of two established laser vision correction methods, PRK and LASIK, with a vastly improved safety profile due to its minimally invasive nature.
+This is done using a small incision that helps preserve an intact cornea compared with flap-based approaches, while still aiming for excellent visual outcomes.

-Referring to small incision lenticule extraction, SMILE® eye surgery in Melbourne is not yet widely used across all refractive surgery clinics as it is still considered to be a new technique on the forefront of laser vision correction.
-Our Melbourne-based ophthalmology clinic, operating through Eye Laser Specialists, is proud to offer SMILE® laser eye surgery to local residents and those travelling from across Victoria, all within our advanced facilities.
+Referring to Small Incision Lenticule Extraction (SMILE®), SMILE® eye surgery Melbourne patients are increasingly exploring this option because it is a newer-generation approach and is not yet available at every clinic..
+Our Melbourne-based ophthalmology clinic, operating through Eye Laser Specialists, is proud to offer SMILE® laser eye surgery to local residents and those travelling from across Victoria who are seeking advanced laser surgery options for vision correction.

 The Process of SMILE® Laser Eye Surgery